Carter County, Tennessee

 Carter County is a county located in the U.S. state of Tennessee.
 As of the 2020 census, the population was 56,356.
 Its county seat is Elizabethton.
-The county is named in honor of Landon Carter (1760–1800), an early settler active in the "Lost State of Franklin" 1784-1788 secession from the State of North Carolina.
-Carter County is part of the Johnson City, TN Metropolitan Statistical Area, which is a component of the Johnson City-Kingsport-Bristol, TN-VA Combined Statistical Area, located in northeastern Tennessee.
+The county is named in honor of Landon Carter, an early settler active in the "Lost State of Franklin" 1784–1788 secession from the State of North Carolina.
+Carter County is part of the Johnson City metropolitan area, which is a component of the Johnson City-Kingsport-Bristol Combined Statistical Area, located in northeastern Tennessee.